phil-opp/blog_os/blog/content/second-edition/posts/08-hardware-interrupts/index.md

 ## Enabling Interrupts

-Until now nothing happened because we did not enable interrupts in the CPU.
+Until now nothing happened because interrupts are still disabled in the CPU configuration.
+This means that the CPU does not listen to the interrupt controller at all, so no interrupts can reach the CPU.
 Let's change that:

 ```rust
 // in src/main.rs